twjeffery/DIO-test-2/_shared_services/justice/overview.md

 ---
 layout: default
-title: Justice Platform Shared Services
+title: Justice Shared Services
 has_children: true
 nav_order: 2
 has_toc: false
 last_modified_date: today
 ---

-# Shared services - Justice Digital
+# Justice shared services
 {: .no_toc .mb-5}

-Solutions to common needs that services have, specific to Justice.
+Shared solutions to common needs that services have within the area of Justice.
 Generate an action number, look up details about a civil action, and more.
 {: .fs-6 .fw-300 }

 ---